 “A thoroughly enriching and mind expanding course.
 Hopefully the beginning of a new direction in my life.
 Having the opportunity to use the skills in a practical setting was a great springboard to having confidence to do more of the same.”

 This year, musicians are participating in the latest version of the Train and Sustain programme, Train and Sustainability.

-Train and Sustainability will provide training in leading music based outdoor learning projects.
-Participants will work with Ben Twist (Creative Carbon Scotland) Alec Thompson-Miller (ACE Voices Aberdeen) and Sonia Cromarty (High Heels and Horse Hair/Transplanted) to explore outdoor learning and look at ways in which music can help children connect with nature and the environment.
+Train and Sustainability provides training in leading music based outdoor learning projects.
+Participants are working with Ben Twist (Creative Carbon Scotland) Alec Thompson-Miller (ACE Voices Aberdeen) and Sonia Cromarty (High Heels and Horse Hair/Transplanted) to explore outdoor learning and look at ways in which music can help children connect with nature and the environment.

 This is not just a one-day training event, Train & Sustainability consists of:

 • Training Day –A day of facilitated presentations, discussion and practical ‘hands-on’ workshops from course trainers helping particpants to develop and design thier own learning experiences to deliver on placements.

 • Placement – This is where our musicians will get the chance to put your new skills into practice in a supported environment.
 Participating musicians worked with the same group once a week to deliver a 4 week long outdoor learning project.
 These paid placements will take place at primary schools in East Dunbartonshire.

 • Plenary – A half-day of facilitated discussion, further training and peer to peer sharing reflecting on each ensemble’s experiences and learning on their placements.